trippinganymess/trippinganymess/README.md

-- 👋 Hi, I’m @trippinganymess
+-  Hi, I am animesh
-- 📫 How to reach me animeshclouds@gmail.com
+-  reach me at @animeshclouds@gmail.com

 <!---
 trippinganymess/trippinganymess is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.